Under Milk Wood: Publication and translation

 The first publication of Under Milk Wood, a shortened version of the first half of the play, appeared in Botteghe Oscure in April 1952.
 Two years later, in February 1954, both The Observer newspaper and Mademoiselle magazine published abridged versions.
 The first publications of the complete play were also in 1954: J. M. Dent in London in February and New Directions in America in April.

 An Acting Edition of the play was published by Dent in 1958.
 The Definitive Edition, with one Voice, came out in 1995, edited by Walford Davies and Ralph Maud and published by Dent.
 A Project Gutenberg of Australia eBook for free use went online in November 2006, produced by Colin Choat.

 The first translation was published in November 1954 by Drei Brücken Verlag in Germany, as Unter dem Milchwald, translated by Erich Fried.
 A few months later, in January 1955, the play appeared in the French journal Les Lettres Nouvelles as Le Bois de Lait, translated by Roger Giroux, with two further instalments in February and March.

 Over the next three years, Under Milk Wood was published in Dutch, Polish, Danish, Estonian, Norwegian, Finnish, Swedish, Japanese and Italian.
 It's estimated that it has now been translated into over thirty languages, including Welsh with a translation by T. James Jones, (Jim Parc Nest), published in 1968 as Dan Y Wenallt.

-The original manuscript of the play was lost by Thomas in a London pub, a few weeks before his death in 1953.
-The alleged gift of the manuscript, to BBC producer Douglas Cleverdon, formed the subject of litigation in Thomas v Times Book Co (1966), which is a leading case on the meaning of gift in English property law.

 Under Milk Wood, along with all other published works by Thomas, entered the public domain in the United Kingdom on 1 January 2024.